 Application of coverage criteria is dependent upon an individual's benefit coverage at the time of the request.

-Select Health covers transcatheter arterial embolization (TACE) in limited clinical circumstances.
-It has been proven to improve the health benefit of patients as outlined below.
+SelectHealth covers transcatheter arterial embolization (TACE) in limited clinical circumstances.
+It is proven to improve the health benefit of patients as outlined below.

 Covered conditions for TACE include: